This post may contain affiliate links.

 - 1 tsp baking powder

-- 4 tsp chocolate shot (sweet freedom brand found in aldi or on amazon specified here)
+- 4 tsp chocolate shot (sweet freedom brand found in Aldi or on Amazon is what I used)

 - 25 grams dark choc chips

 - preheat oven to 170 degrees C, spray tin with cooking spray and line

 - place all ingredients (excluding choc chips) in bowl and mix

 - Step three – pour into lined tin and sprinkle choc chips over the top

 - Step four – cook for 17 minutes

 The recipe recommends dividing the bake into 16 pieces.
 For anyone following slimming world or weight watchers, these are 2.5 syns each or 2 smart points.
 They are 59 calories per piece.
 I took a quick look at some other brownie recipes and a “normal” option would be around 140 calories for the equivalent size.
 This is of course variable.